-Introduction
+The Introduction

-In 1981, after training in karate for 15 years, I began to study with an "enlightened" master who we called "Sensei."
-Sensei showed me that karate could be practiced on two levels.
+In 1981, I began to train with an "enlightened" master known as "Sensei," who showed me that karate could be practiced on two levels.
 The first is physical, in which only one's natural ability is used.
-This is karate jutsu (empty hand technique), and the board breaking demonstrations shown at the YouTube channel, nodankarate, were all performed at this level.
+This is karate jutsu (technique).
+All the board breaking examples in the YouTube videos at the nodankarate channel were performed at the physical level.

-The second level is spiritual, where enlightened adepts like Sensei display extraordinary psychic power and superhuman strength.
-This is the highest level of karate-do (karate as the Way), a path that leads to enlightenment.
-In my quest to acquire powers like Sensei, I engaged in occult practices and spent many hours in Zen meditation.
+The second level is spiritual, where enlightened adepts like Sensei can display amazing psychic power and superhuman strength.
+This is the highest level of karate-do (the Way), a path that leads to enlightenment.
+In my quest to gain powers like Sensei, I engaged in occult practices and spent many hours in Zen meditation.
 The last time I trained with the master he told me, "You can get power from the dark side or the light."
 Indeed, the terrifying energy infusion I received two weeks later came from the dark side.

-In 2004, I began to film breaking demonstrations for a DVD intended to warn artists not to seek enlightenment through their arts.
-At that time, I created the make-believe master "no dan" (no rank) as a disguise, in order to protect the identities of persons who may not want to be associated with my occult past.
+In 2004, I began filming my breaking demonstrations for a DVD intended to warn artists not to seek enlightenment through their arts.
+At that time, I created the make-believe karate master "no dan" (no rank) as a disguise, in order to protect the identities of persons who may not want to be associated with my occult past.
 To this end, I have changed the names of key characters in my story.

-Nodan karate is not a style of martial art, but rather a method of forging "one strike" techniques for self-defense.
+Nodan karate is not a "style" of martial art, but rather a method of forging "one strike" techniques for street defense.
 The method utilizes five striking principles and flexible post makiwara training to develop "one strike" power.
-As such, Nodan karate is karate jutsu rather than karate-do, because it does not seek to lead practitioners into altered states of consciousness or enlightenment.
+As such, Nodan karate is karate jutsu rather than karate-do, because it does not attempt to lead practitioners to enlightenment and superhuman strength.